ethereum/execution-apis/src/builder/specification.md

 #### Specification
 1. Builder software **MUST** verify `signature` is valid under `pubkey`, otherwise return error `-32005: Invalid Signature`.
-2. Builder software **MUST** respond to requests where `timestamp` is before the latest announcement from the validator with error `-32007: Invalid timestamp`.
+2. Builder software **MUST** respond to requests where `timestamp` is less than or equal to the latest announcement from the validator or more than 1 hour in the future with error `-32007: Invalid timestamp`.
 3. Builder software **MUST** store `feeRecipient` in a map keyed by `pubkey`.

 ### `builder_getHeaderV1`